openshift/hypershift/docs/content/how-to/kubevirt/configuring-storage.md

 # Configuring Storage

-By default, if no advanced configuration is provided, the default storageclass is used for the etcd volumes, the KubeVirt VM images, and the kubevirt csi mappings.
+By default, if no advanced configuration is provided, the default storageclass is used for the the KubeVirt VM images, the kubevirt csi mapping, and the etcd volumes.

 ## KubeVirt CSI StorageClass Mapping